Tensor Factor Model Estimation by Iterative Projection: Tensor Factor Model by Orthogonal Iteration

-The pseudo-code for a generic iterative procedure, under the motivation described in Section 1, is provided in Algorithm \ref{algorithm:itopup}.
-It incorporates two estimators/operators \text{UINIT} and \text{UITER} that map a tensor time series to an estimate of the loading matrix.
-UTOPUP and UTIPUP operators in \eqref{hat-U-topup} and \eqref{hat-U-tipup} are examples of the operators.
+for $k=1,...,K$.
+Again, $\widehat U_k$-TIPUP is treated as an operator.
+We note that the TOPUP method in \eqref{hat-U-topup} utilizes the entire auto-cross product tensor by applying the SVD to its mode $k$ unfolding, whereas the TIPUP only utilizes a matrix-valued linear mapping of the auto-cross product tensor by first taking the model-$k'$ trace operation for all $k'\neq k$.
+The trace operation cancels the noise but also possibly some signal.

-When we use the TOPUP operator \eqref{hat-U-topup} for both UINIT and UITER in Algorithm~\ref{algorithm:itopup}, it will be called iTOPUP procedure.
-Similarly, iTIPUP uses TIPUP operator \eqref{hat-U-tipup} for both UINIT and UITER.
-Besides these two versions, we may also use TIPUP for UINIT and TOPUP for UITER, named as TIPUP-iTOPUP.
-Similarly, TOPUP-iTIPUP denotes the procedure with TOPUP as UINIT and TIPUP as UITER.
-These variants are sometimes useful, because TOPUP and TIPUP have different theoretical properties as the initializer or for iteration, as discussed in Section \ref{section:thm}.
-Other estimators of the loading spaces based on the tensor time series can also be used in place of UINIT and UITER, including those briefly mentioned in \cite{chen2019factor}, such as the conventional high order SVD for tensor decomposition, which we refer to as Unfolding Procedure (UP), that simply performs SVD of the matricization along the appropriate mode of the $K+1$ order tensor $(\cX_1,\ldots, \cX_T)$ with time dimension as the additional (K+1)-th mode.
+{\bf (iii) iTOPUP and iTIPUP}: Next we describe a generic iterative procedure under the motivation described in Section 1.
+Its pseudo-code is provided in Algorithm \ref{algorithm:itopup}.
+It incorporates two estimators/operators \text{$\widehat U_k$-INIT} and \text{$\widehat U_k$-ITER} that map a tensor time series to an estimate of the loading matrix $U_k$.
+Respectively they stand for the procedures used for initialization and iteration.
+The \text{$\widehat U_k$-TOPUP} and \text{$\widehat U_k$-TIPUP} operators in \eqref{hat-U-topup} and \eqref{hat-U-tipup} are examples of such operators.

-\begin{rmk} As the outer product is taken with TOPUP$_k$ in \eqref{eq:topup:def}, the iTOPUP can be carried out by applying essentially HOOI to the order 2K+1 auto-cross-moment tensor $\hat{\Sigma}_h$ in (\ref{autocov}) with the following iteration: With $U_{K+\ell}^{(j)} = U_\ell^{(j)}$ for all $j\ge 0$,
+When we use the \text{$\widehat U_k$-TOPUP} operator \eqref{hat-U-topup} for both \text{$\widehat U_k$-INIT} and \text{$\widehat U_k$-ITER} in Algorithm~\ref{algorithm:itopup}, it will be called iTOPUP procedure.
+Similarly, iTIPUP uses \text{$\widehat U_k$-TIPUP} operator \eqref{hat-U-tipup} for both \text{$\widehat U_k$-INIT} and \text{$\widehat U_k$-ITER}.
+Besides these two versions, we may also use \text{$\widehat U_k$-TIPUP} for \text{$\widehat U_k$-INIT} and \text{$\widehat U_k$-TOPUP} for \text{$\widehat U_k$-ITER}, named as TIPUP-iTOPUP.
+Similarly, TOPUP-iTIPUP uses \text{$\widehat U_k$-TOPUP} as \text{$\widehat U_k$-INIT} and \text{$\widehat U_k$-TIPUP} as \text{$\widehat U_k$-ITER}.
+These variants are sometimes useful, because TOPUP and TIPUP have different theoretical properties as the initializer or for iteration, as we will discuss in Section \ref{section:thm}.
+Other estimators of the loading spaces based on the tensor time series can also be used in place of \text{$\widehat U_k$-INIT} and \text{$\widehat U_k$-ITER}, such as the conventional high order SVD for tensor decomposition, which we refer to as Unfolding Procedure (UP), that simply performs SVD of the matricization along the appropriate mode of the $K+1$ order tensor $(\cX_1,\ldots, \cX_T)$ with time dimension as the additional $(K+1)$-th mode.